WPP (NYSE:WPP) Raised to “Buy” at StockNews.com

-StockNews.com upgraded shares of WPP (NYSE:WPP – Get Rating) from a hold rating to a buy rating in a research report sent to investors on Wednesday morning.
+StockNews.com upgraded shares of WPP (NYSE:WPP – Get Rating) from a hold rating to a buy rating in a research report report published on Saturday morning.

-Separately, Credit Suisse Group upgraded WPP from a neutral rating to an outperform rating in a report on Wednesday, February 22nd.
-One analyst has rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-According to MarketBeat, WPP currently has an average rating of Moderate Buy and a consensus target price of $1,001.29.

 WPP Price Performance